 7. Cook together

-“Our favorite way to celebrate our heritage is via FOOD!” says Sonia Leung, mother of two in greater-Detroit.
+“Our favorite way to celebrate our heritage is via FOOD!” says Sonia Leung, mother of two in Metro Detroit.
 “We are blessed to live near my parents and have weekly dinners together, enjoying their homestyle Cantonese food.”

 Whatever cuisine you choose, there are plenty of recipes searchable online that include family and food histories, like these simple but yummy recipes for fried rice and soy sauce chicken.
 Get the kiddos involved with prep work to inspire them to try different foods!
 There are food bloggers galore whom you can turn to, including:

 - Maangchi and Korean Bapsang for Korean food.